 Illinois law requires that all students in sixth and ninth grade have a dental examination and present proof of such examination by May 15th each year.
+The dental examination must have taken place within 18 months prior to May 15 of the school year.
 A waiver of this requirement is available to students who show an undue burden or lack of access to a dentist.
-Please contact Sonia Cantres, Senior Business Manager, at scantres@pcsedu.org for information on accessing the Illinois Department of Public Health waiver form.
+Please contact your school Principal for information on accessing the Illinois Department of Public Health waiver form.
 Additionally, all 8th grade PCS students must submit proof of an eye examination by October 15th.

 Students who fail to provide proof of a dental or eye examination or to establish that they are otherwise exempt from those requirements may have their report cards withheld until the student complies.
 All documentation must be submitted to the school's main office.